Home Houseplants Monstera vs Philodendron

 Many people accidentally refer to the Monstera deliciosa, which is nicknamed the Swiss Cheese Plant, as Swiss Cheese Philodendron.

 While Monstera deliciosa is the true Swiss Cheese Plant, sometimes Monstera adansonii is also called by this name.
 This is because the two Monsteras look quite alike.
-Again, they both have a swiss cheese-like appearance.
+Again, they both have a Swiss cheese-like appearance.

 So, then, what is the difference between the two?